pkothree/SP/README.md

 The script will get every certificate that will expire in less than or equal 90 days.

 # ActivateAlternateLanguages.ps1
-You only have to edit line #14 "$webApp = WEBAPP".
+You only have to edit line #15 "$webApp = WEBAPP".
 Change "WEBAPP" to the actual web application you want to crawl through. <br>
 This script will go through every site collection within a web app and it will activate other supported ui cultures if multi language is supported.
 To support multi language on all site collections just use line #19, this will activate multilingual support.

+# ActivateSelectedAlternateLanguages.ps1
+You only have to edit line #15 & line #16.
+Change "WEBAPP" to the actual web application you want to crawl through.
+Add your needed languages to the array.<br>
+This script will go through every site collection within a web app and it will activate other selected and supported ui cultures if multi language is supported.
+To support multi language on all site collections just use line #19, this will activate multilingual support for your selected languages.